 Upon successful completion of the programme, learners will receive the UniCollege Short Programme Certificate in Basic Bookkeeping.

-Learners have the option of registering with the ICB to complete and achieve a credit for the ICB subject Bookkeeping to Trial Balance which is the 1st of 4 modules making up the National Certificate: Bookkeeping (NQF Level 3, SAQA ID 58375).
-Learners are required to complete the ICB POE for this subject and write the external ICB final examination.
+Learners also have the option of registering with the ICB to achieve a credit for the ICB subject Bookkeeping to Trial Balance which is the 1st of 4 modules making up the National Certificate: Bookkeeping (NQF Level 3, SAQA ID 58375).
+You will be required to complete the ICB Portfolio of Evidence (POE) and write the external ICB final examination for this subject.